markcerqueira/markcerqueira.github.com/about.md

 Where I've been:
 🇺🇸 <!-- Country of birth -->
 🇵🇹 <!-- Country of parent's birth -->
-🇪🇸 <!-- Unfortunately parent's birthplace is very close to Spain -->
+🇪🇸 <!-- Parent's birthplace is very close to Spain -->
 🇮🇹 <!-- High school AP English trip in Spring 2006 -->
 🇬🇷 <!-- High school AP English trip in Spring 2006 -->
 🇧🇲 <!-- Princeton Marine Biology Summer 2008, family vacation in Summer 2018 -->